INCF/neurohdf/doc/source/hierarchy.rst

 You need to be very clear about the type of data you want to store.

+We represent the concept of a `spatial reference frame <>`_ in NeuroHDF as a *Region* HDF group node.
+A Region node specifies as its metadata attributes:

+* Coordinate system (origo and orientation), specified by an affine transformation (4D matrix)
+* Oriented bounding box
+* The semantics of origo
+* The semantics of he +/- axes direction

+A Region contains spatio-temporal datasets that are spatially transformed relative to the local coordinate system defined by the Region.
+The datasets are either regular or irregular .
+Regular datasets are fields defined on a regular grid, e.g.
+2D images or 3D volumes.
+Irregular datasets are fields defined on their vertices and/or their connectivity.
+Dataset group nodes specify metadata attributes:

+Irregular datasets
+* The affine transformation local to the Region they are contained in
+* The unit strings for all axes after transformation
+* An axis-aligned boundings box relative to the Region The semantics of the field on the irregular spatio-temporal datastructure is stored in the vertices/connectivity property node's metadata attributes.

+Mapping to irregular datasets are defined for:
+* 3D skeletons
+* 2D contours
+* M-to-N connectors with spatial location between skeletons
+* surface meshes
+* line strips (a special case of 3D skeletons)

+Regular datasets (Homogeneous nd-arrays)
+* The affine transformation from "voxel" space to Region space ?
+  (The scaling defines the resolution)
+* Need another affine?
+* The unit strings for all axes after transformation
+* An axis-aligned boundings box relative to the Region
+* The semantics of the axes (after or before transformation?)

+A distinction has to be made between the spatial datastructure that changes over time vs. the fields defined over the fixed spatial datastructures that change over time.

 What is the data model and philosophy adopted for NeuroHDF?

 Do you have ...